Las Animas County Goree vs. Princeton Goree

 - What is the Board’s recommendation with respect to pass-fail courses?
 Keep pass-fail classes to a minimum.
 When reviewing transcripts, the Board is assessing the readiness of an applicant to undertake a demanding college curriculum.
 It is difficult for the Board to be confident that an applicant has the necessary readiness if his/her transcript contains a significant number of pass-fail courses, particularly if those pass-fail courses are in the core subject areas of English, mathematics, social studies, science and foreign language.

-- If I’ve taken a standardized test (ACT, SAT or SAT Subject Test) more than once, which score do you count or do you average them?
+- If I’ve taken a standardized test (ACT or SAT) more than once, which score do you count or do you average them?
 For purposes of determining whether an applicant has established eligibility, we will count only the highest ACT composite score and the highest score achieved on each subsection (math and evidence-based reading and writing) of the SAT.
-For purposes of evaluating eligible applicants, we will look at the highest score achieved on any particular SAT Subject Test.

 - I did better on the SAT than I did on the ACT.
 Which score will you count in evaluating my application?
 We will consider only the test in which you placed in the higher percentile, so, for example, if you scored in the 80th percentile on the ACT and in the 90th percentile in the SAT, we will consider only your SAT score.